diegofps/devstream/README.md

 # What is this?

-These are system services to enhance the compatibility of the Logitech Trackball Marble and Logitech MX Anywhere 2S with Linux.
-It contains scripts that start during system boot and map the device inputs into commands, like Back, Forward, Scrolling, Alt+Tab, and so on.
+These is a system service to enhance the compatibility of the Logitech Trackball Marble, Logitech MX Anywhere 2S, and other devices I may have with the Linux OS.
+It contains scripts that start during system boot and map the device inputs into special commands, like Back, Forward, Scrolling, Alt+Tab, macros, and so on.
+If a device is not present/detected it simply ignores the enhancements.

 # Usage